pongasoft/jamba-sample-gain/README.md

 Creating archive (release)
 --------------------------

 A convenient script (`build-prod.sh` for macOS and `build-prod.bat` for Windows) will invoke the proper commands to build and zip the entire project for production release.
 This can be run in any directory and will create a `build` folder.
+You can also use the `archive.sh` (resp. `archive.bat`) script.

 Release Notes
 -------------